timmcginley/41936/Assignments/A.md

 * Soil assumptions
 * Knowledge about foundations
 ### PM
-* Strategise how to acheive KPIs
+* Strategise how to achieve KPIs
 * Simple BIM Model
 ### Architecture
 * Do the existing spaces work?